 Board of Directors

 An avid sports enthusiast, Mr. Stewart was a national junior and senior field hockey representative, as well as, a coach serving at the national, club and college levels.
 Mr. Stewart is a past student of Kingston College where he holds the distinction of few people to have represented the senior national team while at High School.
-Over his playing and coaching career Mr. Stewart has obtained several awards, such as, Most Valuable Player (MVP), Most Outstanding Player (MOP) and leading goal scorer from several local leagues and tournaments.
+Over his playing and coaching career, Mr. Stewart has obtained several awards, such as Most Valuable Player (MVP), Most Outstanding Player (MOP) and leading goal scorer from several local leagues and tournaments.
 He has also received awards for excellence and outstanding performances in field hockey from Kingston College and the University of the West Indies.
-He was the UWI Sports Man of the Year 1994; UWI Games Committee Chairman and Captain for the successful Mona Contingent to St. Augustine Inter Campus Games (T&T).
-Mr. Stewart was a Co-founder of the Revolution Hockey Club and the PHAT THURSDAYZ Fraternity; and Captain of the Jamaica senior national team to the C.A.C Championships in Caracas Venezuela in 1998.
+He was the University of the West Indies (UWI) Sports Man of the Year 1994; UWI Games Committee Chairman and Captain for the successful Mona Contingent to St. Augustine Inter Campus Games (T&T).
+Mr. Stewart was a co-founder of the Revolution Hockey Club and the PHAT THURSDAYZ Fraternity; and Captain of the Jamaica senior national team to the Central American and Caribbean (CAC) Championships in Caracas Venezuela in 1998.
 Mr. Stewart also served on the coaching staff (1996 – 99) of the Jamaica Women’s National Hockey Team and served as Player/ Coach for KCOB; Revolution; and the UWI.

 He holds a Bachelor of Arts degree in Geography with Economics from the University of the West Indies, Mona, Jamaica and a Master’s degree in Business Administration in Finance from Manchester Business School, UK.
 He has a keen interest in socio-economics, business, as well as, global affairs.
 Mr. Stewart is married to Rose Lemonius-Stewart and has one child, Diallo Stewart.

-Mr. Dave Lemard has more than twenty five (25) years’ experience at the senior level in Engineering and Manufacturing.
-His career spanned engagements at Red Stripe; Kraft Foods JA; Deryck .
-A. Gibson Ltd and Salada Foods.
+Mr. Dave Lemard has more than twenty-five (25) years’ experience at the senior level in Engineering and Manufacturing.
+His career spanned engagements at Red Stripe, Kraft Foods JA, Deryck A. Gibson Limited, and Salada Foods.

-He holds a Bachelor of Science degree in Electrical Engineering from the University of the Technology, a Master’s degree in Business Administration in Operations from Nova Southeastern University, USA and Master’s of Science degree in Management Information Systems from the University of the West Indies, Mona.
+He holds a Bachelor of Science degree in Electrical Engineering from the UTECH, a Master’s degree in Business Administration in Operations from Nova Southeastern University, USA and a Master’s of Science degree in Management Information Systems from the University of the West Indies, Mona.
 Mr. Lemard is married to Sheryl, a Chartered Accountant and has two daughters, Shari and Ashley.

-Dr Campbell represented the University of the West Indies Mona Campus, at hockey, football and track and field.
+Dr. Campbell represented the University of the West Indies (UWI) Mona Campus, at hockey, football and track and field.
 He was the Guild of Undergraduates Sports Chairman for two years and was awarded the U.W.I Sportsman of Excellence in 1993.
-He also was awarded with the Outstanding Student Lion Award, Chancellor Hall, U.W.I.
+He also was awarded the Outstanding Student Lion Award, Chancellor Hall, U.W.I.
 (1991).

 He is the past President of the Munro College Old Boys Hockey Club, past Executive Member, Munro College Old Boys Association, a past Member of the Competitions and Fixtures Committee for the Jamaica Hockey Federation and a past organizing member of the “Fun at the Turf” tournament.
 He was a founding member and captain of the Revolution Hockey Club and is a member of the PHAT THURSDAYZ Fraternity.

 Epitomizing a strong black woman etched in creativity and diversity is Michelle Thomas.
-She is an Attorney-at- Law at Errol Gentles & Associates and a Youth Advocate.
-Her journey in Hockey started at the High School Level as member of the St. Andrew High hockey team from 2006-2010.
-At the university level she played on the UWI/MONA team and thereafter joined the Cave Hill Black Birds Hockey team in Barbados.
+She is an Attorney-at-Law at Errol Gentles & Associates and a Youth Advocate.
+Her journey in Hockey started at the High School Level as a member of the St. Andrew High hockey team from 2006-2010.
+At the university level, she played on the UWI/MONA team and thereafter joined the Cave Hill Black Birds Hockey team in Barbados.
 Today she is a member of the St. Andrew Hockey Club where she assists with any legal affairs and other matters from time to time.
-Michelle Thomas is passionate about the constitutional reformation of the Jamaica Hockey Federation Constitution; she has started the process of scrutinising the lacunas and has presented to the current president her suggestions.
+Michelle Thomas is passionate about the constitutional reformation of the Jamaica Hockey Federation Constitution; she has started the process of scrutinizing the lacunas and has presented to the current president her suggestions.